CMSCure logo

 Understanding these concepts is key to leveraging CMSCure effectively:

-• Tabs: Logical containers for your content, often mapping to app screens or features (e.g., "login_screen", "user_profile", "settings_ui").
+• Tabs: Logical containers for your content, often mapping to app screens or features (e.g., "home_screen", "user_profile", "settings").
 You define these in the CMSCure dashboard.
-The special tab "__colors__" is typically used for global color definitions.

-• Keys: Unique identifiers within a Tab for specific content elements like text strings, color hex codes, image URLs, boolean flags, or numbers (e.g., "welcome_message", "primary_brand_color", "hero_image_url", "show_feature_x").
+• Keys: Unique identifiers within a Tab for specific content elements like text strings, numbers, or booleans (e.g., "welcome_title", "welcome_subtitle", "cta_button").

-• SDK Configuration: Each platform SDK must be initialized once with your Project ID, API Key, and Project Secret.
-The API Key authenticates requests, while the Project Secret is used for specific operations like legacy encryption or handshake validation.
+• SDK Configuration: Each platform SDK must be initialized once with your Project ID, API Key, and optionally Project Secret (enables real-time WebSocket updates).

 • Real-time Sync: Utilizes WebSockets to instantly push updates from the dashboard to connected apps.
-SDKs often provide reactive UI components or hooks (like SwiftUI's CureString) that update automatically.
+Reactive UI components (SwiftUI's CureString, web's observe()) update automatically.

 General SDK Pseudocode